bottlenoselabs/sokol-cs/README.md

 ## "Unsafe" API

-The [P/Invoke](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) bindings are a pure port of the C headers; they exactly match what is in C, and the naming conventions used in C are maintained.
+The [P/Invoke](https://docs.microsoft.com/en-us/dotnet/framework/interop/consuming-unmanaged-dll-functions) bindings are a pure port of the C headers; they exactly match what is in C, and the naming conventions used in C are maintained.
+All the structs in C# are blittable, which means they have [the exact same memory layout as C structs](https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types).
+This allows the structures to be passed by value (copy of data) or reference (copy of pointer) from the managed world of .NET to the unmanaged world of C [as is, improving performance](https://docs.microsoft.com/en-us/dotnet/framework/interop/copying-and-pinning#formatted-blittable-classes).

 In .NET, the `unsafe` keyword will most often be necessary for using the C structs and calling the C functions.
 Also, for practicality, it's recommended to import the static class with all the bindings, structs, and enums like so: